tinko26/ao/docs/api/src/ao/ao_slist.h.md

 ## `ao_slist_assert`

+```c
+void ao_slist_assert(ao_slist_t * x);
+```

-Check whether a list is valid in linear time.
+Checks whether a list is valid in linear time.
 This function traverses the list from front to back and, for each node, checks, whether it is less than its successor.
 If that is not the case, the function triggers a runtime assertion failure.
 It is therefore useful in debugging scenarios.

-```c
-void ao_slist_assert(ao_slist_t * x);
-```

 ## `ao_slist_insert`

-Insert a node into a list in linear time.

 ```c
 void ao_slist_insert(ao_slist_t * x, ao_slist_node_t * n);
 ```

+Inserts a node into a list in linear time.

 ## `ao_slist_is_empty`

-Check whether a list is empty in constant time.

 ```c
 #define ao_slist_is_empty(x)
 ```

+Checks whether a list is empty in constant time.

 ## `ao_slist_pop_back`
 ## `ao_slist_pop_front`

-Remove and return the back or front node, respectively, in constant time.

 ```c
 ao_slist_node_t * ao_slist_pop_back( ao_slist_t * x);
 ao_slist_node_t * ao_slist_pop_front(ao_slist_t * x);
 ```

+Pops the back or front node, respectively, in constant time.

 ## `ao_slist_remove`

-Remove a node from a list in constant time.

 ```c
 void ao_slist_remove(ao_slist_t * x, ao_slist_node_t * n);
 ```

+Removes a node from a list in constant time.

 ## `ao_slist_remove_all`

-Remove all nodes from a list in linear time.

 ```c
 void ao_slist_remove_all(ao_slist_t * x);
 ```

+Removes all nodes from a list in linear time.

 ## `ao_slist_remove_back`
 ## `ao_slist_remove_front`

-Remove the back or front node, respectively, in constant time.

 ```c
 void ao_slist_remove_back( ao_slist_t * x);
 void ao_slist_remove_front(ao_slist_t * x);
 ```

+Removes the back or front node, respectively, in constant time.

 ## `ao_slist_update`

+```c
+void ao_slist_update( ao_slist_t * x, ao_slist_node_t * n);
+```

 A change in a single element can render the internal ordering of a list invalid.
 One way to deal with this, is to remove the element before the change and re-insert it afterwards.
 Another option is to update the list, after the change has taken place.
 This function will move the specified node forwards or backwards, respectively, until the ordering is restored, which takes linear time.

-```c
-void ao_slist_update( ao_slist_t * x, ao_slist_node_t * n);
-```